MightyMedia/Mighty-Form-Validator/README.md

 # Mighty Form Validator

-Generic client-side form validator written in JavaScript with focus on being:
+Mighty Form Validator is a generic client-side form validator written in JavaScript with focus on being:

 * Lightweight
 * Extendable